rlaffers/xstate-ninja/README.md

 - ~~add second tracker lane~~
 - ~~mark state nodes with invoked services with icons in the tracker~~
 - ~~add button to close a swimlane~~
-- prevent autoscroll if any frame is selected
+- ~~prevent autoscroll if any frame is selected~~
+- add a light theme
+- link identical events sent between actors
 - add icons to frames for marking spawned children
 - ~~add button for hiding some parallel states~~
 - hide transition actions from state node frames; Hide entry/exit actions from event frames.
 Mark them as such.